HenBraasch/game-of-life/README.md

 ```
 pipenv install
 ```
-2. Make sure the virutal environment is being used.
+2. Make sure the virtual environment is being used.
 If not, activate with
 ```
 pipenv shell
 ```